anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 ]
 </pre>

 > Due to our custom predict function, we're able to achieve high precision for the categories except for `other`.
-Based on our [product design](purpose.md#metrics){:target="_blank"}, we decided that it's more important to be precise about our explicit ML categories (nlp, cv, and mlops) and that we would have a manual labeling workflow to recall any missclassifications in the `other` category.
+Based on our [product design](purpose.md#metrics){:target="_blank"}, we decided that it's more important to be precise about our explicit ML categories (nlp, cv, and mlops) and that we would have a manual labeling workflow to recall any misclassifications in the `other` category.
 Overtime, our model will become better in this category as well.

 ## Confusion matrix